How Much Is This Business Worth?

 An asset-based approach would not account for any Goodwill associated with a profitable business.

-And the benchmark approach by itself can provide misleading results.
+And the benchmark approach by itself can provide misleading results, as it doesn’t account for any efficiencies/inefficiencies in how the business is being operated.

 The Capitalisation of Maintainable Earnings approach provides a balance between information that should already be available and a basis for allowing some form of future projections and risk assessment to occur.